Healthedata1/MyNotebooks/SP/pages/_includes/us-core-allergyintolerance-search.md

 1. **SHOULD** support searching using the combination of the **[`patient`](SearchParameter-us-core-allergyintolerance-patient.html)** and **[`clinical-status`](SearchParameter-us-core-allergyintolerance-clinical-status.html)** search parameters:

   `GET [base]/AllergyIntolerance?patient=[reference]&clinical-status=[token]`

    Example: GET [base]/AllergyIntolerance?patient=[id]&amp;clinical-status=active

    *Implementation Notes:* Fetches a bundle of all Condition resources for the specified patient and status code.
-This will not return any ‚Äúentered in error‚Äù resources because of the conditional presence of the clinicalStatus element. (how to search by [reference] and [token])
+This will not return any ìentered in errorî resources because of the conditional presence of the clinicalStatus element. ([how to search by reference] and [how to search by token])

 {% include link-list.md %}